Meet Kevin and Nanci Dueck

 Please take a minute or two to read through our our mission statement and creed.
 If you believe these things too, please join with us in supporting this mission!

-At Honor Care, our mission is to help people live better by providing exceptional care at home.
+At Honor Care, our mission is to maximize quality of life by providing exceptional care at home.

 We do this as we align with our company creed that drives and influences everything we do: